-2. Add drama with black tiles
+1. Add drama with black tiles

 How delicious are these glossy black metro tiles?
 More dramatic than paint or wallpaper, bold, dark tiles add heaps of glamour but are still in keeping with that moodier vibe.
 If this look is a bit too Tim Burton for you, try using black tiles over a smaller surface area like a kitchen splashback, the walls of a shower or around a fireplace.

-5. Add warmth with earthy tones
+2. Add warmth to dark interior design with earthy tones

-6. Small space?
+3. Small space?
 Paint the ceiling